Open access explained

 Green open access

 Green open access makes your research outputs freely available through an open access repository.
-No payment is incurred by you or your funder.
+Green open access is sometimes called self-archiving.

 Gold open access

 Gold open access makes research outputs openly available immediately on the publisher's website at the point of publication.

 - the final published version of the output is hosted on the publisher website

 - the publication is immediately openly available